-I further explain: Our heart is to joyfully and completely obey God in everything- to do anything, and go anywhere at anytime when He asks- and He usually asks through the leaders that oversee us.
+I further explain that our heart is to joyfully and completely obey God in everything – to do anything and go anywhere, at any time. when He asks – and He usually asks through the leaders who oversee us.
 Where God leads, that’s where we want to be.
-In the centre of God’s will is the safest place to be…every time.
+In the centre of God’s will is the safest place to be, every time.
 Is it easy to live this way?
 No. Is it a simple decision to choose this way of life?
 Yes!

-2. ‘Won’ hearts make for smooth transitions: The first thing I prayed for after finding out that we would be moving congregations, was that God would give me the same love for our new congregation than I have had for the previous congregation that I was blessed to have led.
+2. ‘Won’ hearts make for smooth transitions.
+The first thing I prayed for, after finding out that we would be moving congregations, was for God to give me the same love for our new congregation than I have had for our previous congregation.
 I prayed this same prayer over and over, and by the time we had our first meeting with Edgemead PM, God had supernaturally knitted our hearts together already.
-As I write this post, we will be going into our fourth week at Edgemead PM, but already these precious saints feel like family and it feels like we’ve been a part of them for years.
-We have each other’s hearts, and we are moving forward in God together.
+As I write this post, we will be going into our fourth week at Edgemead PM, but already these precious saints feel like family, and it feels like we’ve been a part of them for years.
+We have each other’s hearts and we are moving forward in God together.